1. Do not file without performing a trademark search

 3. Do not file abroad using your local attorney

-Most likely, he does not have a considerable experience in filing in foreign countries and will hire an agent to do the work.
-It means that not only the price will be higher, but also that you might receive misinterpreted information.
+Most likely, he does not have considerable experience in filing in foreign countries and will hire an agent to do the work.
+It means that the price will be higher, and you might receive misinterpreted information.

 4. Ask about extra trade mark costs